What Does Outsourcing Really Mean?

 Typically outsourcing is done with an eye toward efficiency and cost-saving for the company.
 Outsourcing could be as simple as hiring a freelancer to edit a company newsletter or as large-scale as hiring an outsourcing company to handle all accounting and payroll functions.

 Outsourcing can be when a company directly hires an independent contractor to provide service.
-Or a company may hire an outsourcing company that either employs or contracts with workers to provide the services.
+Or, a company may hire an outsourcing company—such as Manpower—that either employs or contracts with workers to provide those services.

 Business Process Outsourcing (BPO)

 Offshoring is a form of outsourcing.
 Offshoring is when a company moves business processes or services to a country other than its home country or primary marketplace.
 It is usually done to cut costs.
 Typically the new country has lower labor costs.

 Offshoring and outsourcing are not synonymous, though to many they have the same negative connotation.
 However, outsourcing can mean job opportunities for those who want to work from home.